imsingh/inders.in/_drafts/inheritance-with-javascript-prototype-what-is-it.md

     	return this.os === 'Android' || 'android';
     }

-Now, if we create the phone object again, we would see following in the console.log:
+When we create the phone object again, we would see following in the console.log:

     {
     	os: "Android",